arhan19926/JavaFX/README.md

 addign soem mnore text

-more changes from myfeautre branch too
+more changes from myfeautre branch too  all rogtsa reserved